 From an organizational standpoint, you can add colored labels and create rules for containers so specific actions will be performed at pre-defined times.
 Each container can use an individual theme, and you can use different size icons within each container to aid onscreen visuals.
 The containers also have a built-in media previewer.

-Download: Nimi Places
+Download: Nimi Places (Free)

-SideSlide is the Windows equivalent of shoving all the clutter on your physical desktop into your office drawers.
+People who’ve used Fences for Windows will like SideSlide.
+It is the Windows equivalent of shoving all the clutter on your physical desktop into your office drawers.
 Out of sight, out of mind, right?

-The program centers around a “Workspace.”
+The program centers around a Workspace.
 Within the Workspace, you can add containers, shortcuts, commands, URLs, RSS news feeds, pictures, reminders, notes, and a whole lot more.

 All the content in your Workspace is readily available with just a single click.
-Just dock the app to the side of the screen, and it stays out of sight when not in use — hover your mouse over the dock and it will instantly expand.
+Just dock the app to the side of the screen, and it stays out of sight when not in use; hover your mouse over the dock and it will instantly expand.

 Customization is SideShare’s priority.
 With a bit of tweaking, you can get the app working exactly the way you want.
 Check out the video above for a glimpse into what it’s capable of.

-Like other apps on this list, ViPad also takes a container-based approach to organizing your desktop.
+Another computer desktop organizer for Windows 10, ViPad, also takes a container-based approach to organizing your desktop.
 However, it just uses one single container, with tabs along the top of the container’s window allowing you to jump between the different groups of content.

 Tabs can hold apps and documents, web links, social media contacts, and even music.
 The tabs are fully searchable (just start typing to start looking), and can be rearranged to suit your needs using drag-and-drop.